See the Master of Divinity (M.Div.) page for degree requirements and other program details.

 - The GRE (Graduate Record Examination) IS NOT required for admission to Master of Divinity degree programs.

 - International Students — please see International Student Applications

-- International Applicant Final Deadline: March 1, 2022
+- International Applicants Final Deadline – Wednesday, March 1, 2023

 The online application and all supporting documents must be submitted to complete your application.
 Your application will not be considered by the admissions committee until it is complete.